 4. Garlic Hot Pack.

-Garlic has been used for thousands of years for its medicinal properties.
+Garlic is a common household ingredient used in many dishes.
+However, it can also be used to relieve the pain associated with toothache.
+Garlic has been utilized for thousands of years for its medicinal properties.
 It helps defend the body by killing harmful bacteria and acts as a natural pain reliever.

-Use garlic to ease the pain of toothache.
-Take a single garlic clove and crush to create a fine ground paste.
+To ease toothache pain, take a single garlic clove and crush it to create a fine paste.
 Apply the garlic paste to the affected area.
-You can also chew a clove of fresh garlic and then spit the remainder afterwards.
+You can also chew a clove of fresh garlic and then spit out the remainder afterward.
+Allicin is the main compound found in garlic.
+It has a strong antibacterial effect that helps kill the bacteria in the mouth, which leads to cavity formation and causes tooth pain.

 Garlic Hot Pack Remedy For Toothache.

-One method that can be used alongside the garlic and is known to reduce discomfort further is applying a hot pack to your jaw area.
-If you need a hot pack you can make one easily by filling a clean sock with beans, lentils or rice.
-Then tie off the end.
-Place the rice filled sock in your microwave and heat for one to two minutes.
-The heat from the rice pack interrupts the pain signals and soothes toothache pain.
+One method that can be used alongside garlic and is known to further reduce discomfort is applying a hot pack to your jaw area.
+If you need a hot pack, you can make one easily by:

 5. Thyme Mouthwash.

 Thyme is a wonderful medicinal herb due to its powerful antioxidant and antibacterial properties.
-To alleviate toothache symptoms, just add a few drops of thyme essential oil to a glass of water and make a mouthwash.
-Just swirl the mouthwash around your mouth and then spit it out.
+To alleviate toothache symptoms, simply add a few drops of thyme essential oil to a glass of water to create a mouthwash.
+Swirl the mouthwash around your mouth and then spit it out.
+Another method is to dilute thyme essential oil with a few drops of clean water, then soak this mixture into a clean cotton ball.
+Apply it gently to the affected area.

 Thyme Mouthwash and Acupressure Remedy.